daffainfo/ctf-writeup/GREP CTF 2023/Birdseed/README.md

 > Now that my program is truly random, you'll never be able to guess the flag.

 ## About the Challenge
-We have been given 2 files:
+We were given 2 files:
 * [encrypt.py](encrypt.py)
 * [out.txt](out.txt)